kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 $$
 \frac{\pi}{\varpi} = M(\sqrt{2}, 1)
 $${#eq:ratio-agm}
-The astute reader would have no riced that the AGM converges rapidly [@pi-and-the-agm].
+The astute reader would have noticed that the AGM converges rapidly [@pi-and-the-agm].
 It is therefore a valuable tool for estimating mathematical constants to high accuracy in a few steps, if such relationships do exist and can be proved.
 And this was the great insight that resulted from Gauss's investigation [@pi-and-the-agm].

 Gauss wrote in his diary in 1799, after he verified [@eq:ratio-agm], this entry (translated from the Latin into English):